Teefah03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 writes into the file
-script that duplicates the last line script that deletes all the regular files (not the directories) with a .js extension
+script that duplicates the last line script that deletes all the regular files (not the directories) with a .js extension script that counts the number of directories and sub-directories